mikestreety/mikestreety/app/content/blog/2024/2024-02-12-testing-the-frontend-of-a-typo3-project.md

 ### Use the `codegen` command

-If you added the scripts block above, you can run `npm run test:codegen`.
+If you added the scripts block above, you can run `npx playwright codegen`.
 This opens up a special Chromium browser with a Playwright app that allows you to navigate to URLs, click items, assert if things are visible, or say the right text.
 From there, it generates all the test code for you to copy into a test file.

 We tend to run this and then tweak the code as we see fit, but at least it gives us the initial test code to tweak rather than writing from scratch.
 Once you have a few tests generated, you tend to get an idea of what is needed.